 Yellow crazy ants mainly rely on human activities to spread, such as the movement of soil, machinery and construction materials, pot plants and outdoor furniture.
-We rely on the help from members of the public to prevent yellow crazy ants from spreading.
+We rely on the help from members of the public to prevent the ants from spreading.
 By following the guidelines outlined below, you are helping to stop the spread of yellow crazy ants.

 Are you moving or selling pot plants, outdoor furniture or play equipment?

 Pot plants and outdoor furniture such as sun chairs, swing sets, cubby house, spas etc. are ideal habitat for yellow crazy ants.
 Selling or moving these items from an infestation area can have dramatic consequences and compromise eradication efforts.
-If you are considering doing any of the above, please give us a call on 07 4241 0525: our staff carry out FREE inspections to ensure that any equipment or materials are free of yellow crazy ants.
+If you are considering doing any of the above, please give us a call on 07 4241 0525.
+Our staff carry out FREE inspections to ensure that any equipment or materials are free of yellow crazy ants.

 How do I dispose of my green waste and other rubbish?

 All rubbish and green waste coming from an infestation area should be taken as soon as possible to a Council transfer station in Portsmith or Gordonvale.
-Illegal dumping is a major offence and one of the key facilitators of yellow crazy ant spread.
-Keep in mind that all illegal dumping will be investigated and offenders will be prosecuted.
+Illegal dumping is a serious offence and one of the key facilitators of yellow crazy ant spread.
+Keep in mind that all illegal dumping will be investigated, and offenders will be prosecuted.
 You can report illegal dumping by calling Cairns Regional Council on 07 4044 3044.